AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

 The statements order is based on the event loop mechanism.
 The order of statements follows the below order,

 1. At first, the main function is pushed to the stack.
-2. Then the browser pushes the fist statement of the main function( i.e, A's console.log) to the stack, executing and popping out immediately.
+2. Then the browser pushes the first statement of the main function( i.e, A's console.log) to the stack, executing and popping out immediately.
 3. But `setTimeout` statement moved to Browser API to apply the delay for callback.
 4. In the meantime, C's console.log added to stack, executed and popped out.
 5. The callback of `setTimeout` moved from Browser API to message queue.
 6. The `main` function popped out from stack because there are no statements to execute
 7. The callback moved from message queue to the stack since the stack is empty.
-8. The console.log for B is added to the stack and display on the console.
+8. The `console.log` for B is added to the stack and display on the console.

 </p>
 </details>

--
+---

 #### 4. What is the output of below equality check